Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Not only do Greek organizations foster the development of great friendships, but they also encourage service work and provide academic and career-related support.
 With so many great reasons to join, it’s no wonder hundreds of thousands of students are involved.
 Below we’ll discuss some of these benefits more in-depth.

 Greek life members play hard, but they also work hard.
 Many organizations offer support systems to help members achieve their academic potential.
 These include study sessions, tutoring programs, and study skills workshops.
-Some chapters expect members to meet GPA requirements, giving students an incentive to keep their grades up.
+Most chapters expect members to meet strict GPA requirements, giving students an incentive to keep their grades up.
 All of this should be encouraging for anyone worried that pledging may come at the expense of their education.

 Going Greek gives you the chance to build important long-term connections within your organization.
 As you advance in your college education and career, these connections can prove useful in securing internships, employment, and recommendations.
 Not only will you develop a strong network of peers within your chapter, but you’ll also have an extensive alumni network to turn to.
 It’s estimated that there are more than nine million Greek life alumni in the U.S. Joining a fraternity or sorority provides an instant connection to a large community of people who can point you in the right direction on your post-graduate path.